-Editor’s Note: FFS Whether for inter RAT E-UTRA measurements a measurement object is a set of cells on a single E-UTRA carrier.

 2. Reporting configurations: A list of reporting configurations where there can be one or multiple reporting configurations per measurement object.
 Each reporting configuration consists of the following:

 - Reporting criterion: The criterion that triggers the UE to send a measurement report.
 This can either be periodical or a single event description.